Why PokClock

 Native French localization

 French poker terminology (Mise, Tapis, Recave, Snowball), FFP license field, FR invoicing.
-No international competitor has it — insurmountable barrier for TD.
+No international competitor has it: insurmountable barrier for TD.

 Built-in mobile PWA + dealer tablet

-Space KO — unique gamification
+Space KO : unique gamification

-6×4 WYSIWYG Clock Display editor
+Visual Clock Display editor (6×4 grid)

 Built-in Windows TTS